beginning of content

 Pleural mesothelioma

 Mesothelioma can cause fluid to build up in the space around your lungs.
-This is called a pleural effusion.
+This is called pleural effusion.

 Peritoneal mesothelioma